 A facelift will make you look younger than your chronologic age.
 However, you will continue to age after the procedure.
 The best way to think about this is setting the clock back on the aging calendar.
 For example, if you are currently 65 years old, and after a facelift you look 55 years old, then 10 years from now you will look 65, not 75 years old.
 You will always look younger than you would if you had not had the facelift.

-Our Plastic Surgeons, Dr. Agarwal, Dr. Maloney, and Dr. Ross use ultra-thin drains for about two to three days post-operatively in order to reduce bruising and swelling.
+Our Plastic Surgeons, Dr. Agarwal, Dr. Maloney, Dr. Ross, and Dr. Holmes use ultra-thin drains for about two to three days post-operatively in order to reduce bruising and swelling.
 If drains are used, these are removed easily in the office.

 You will need someone to help you for at least one or two days post-operatively.
 If a supportive friend or family member is not available, then home nursing can be arranged through our office.